airladon/ThisIGet/src/js/views/information/contact.md

 Normally, this would require significant experience with software technologies to get going, but because this project is "containerized" using Docker (a popular containerizing software), then you should need only perform a small number of easy to follow steps to get this going.

-Therefore I believe this should also not require any previous programming experience, and therefore someone should be able to contribute and test Single Page Content with no programming experience.
+This should not require any previous programming experience, and therefore someone should be able to contribute and test Single Page Content with no programming experience.

 ### Copyright

-Similar to Wikipedia, any content you contribute will be licensed under the Creative Commons...
-Licence.
-Though the Copyright remains with the creator, this gives others the right to reuse the content with minimal restrictions.
+Similar to Wikipedia and the content already on this site, any content you contribute will be licensed under the <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.
+Though the Copyright remains with the creator, this gives others the right to reuse the content with few restrictions.

 ### Contact